 Now that I’m making my living online, I’m seeing that phenomena once again, the metric is more important than the knowledge.

-When it comes to article marketing
+This is very obvious when it comes to article marketing.

 The original idea is superb—sharing nuggets of your expertise to help others.
 As a marketing tool, it brands you as an expert.
 Over time, it creates an audience and a dedicated readership.

-Yet article spam is threatening to kill the value of articles
+Yet article spam is threatening to kill the value of articles.

 It’s possible to buy articles in bulk and put your name on it as an author.
 It’s also possible to trick the filters, the human reviewers and the search engine robots, by changing the headline and using a thesaurus to change the words.

 The purpose behind this whole phenomena is to increase backlinks to your website, improve your search engine placement, and increase traffic coming to your website.
 These are the metrics.